eoglethorpe/deeper/docs/api-websocket.md

 }
 ```

-It should expect a timestamp in the response and nothing else.
+The response should include a timestamp nothing else:

 ```json
 {